Rules & F.A.Q.

 What kind of bike should I bring?

 A road bike is the best bet for all the courses, but most any type of bike will do.
-All routes in Hudson Valley, and Pennsylvania Dutch are fully paved.
-Our Vermont and Maine routes have some gravel sections.
+Most routes are fully paved but some of our routes have some gravel sections.
+Check the 'Ride Details' tabs in each event page for details.
 Mountain bikes, cyclocross bikes, triathlon bikes, commuter bikes, and maybe even a unicycle could all get the job done.

 I'm coming from out of the area.
 Can I rent a bike or ship mine somewhere?

-We have bicycle rental partners as well at some of our events.
+We have bicycle rental partners at most of our events - check the Travel Information tabs on each event page for our recommendations.
 Make sure you mention that you are a registered Farm to Fork Fondo participant.

 I’m the only cyclist in my family, is there anything else to do?

 Yes!
 We have a little something for everyone with the festivities at all our events.
-Take a look at the schedule of events on our Overview pages for more information on what we have cooking (literally) for riders and non-riders alike.
+Take a look at the schedule of events on the Overview tabs on each event page for more information on what we have cooking for riders and non-riders alike.

 What happens if it rains?